kailash-manasarovar/statement/docs/timeline/2024/april.md

 - She asks me these questions over and over.
 - I think it bizarre, and I'm perplexed that a random man in my life is way more interesting to her than the hell I'm enduring at home in Dénia.
 - Was she sent to gather urgent intel on Yan and report back?
-- Was it because I have a friend who the criminal gangs were previously unaware of?
+- Or was it just because I have a friend who the criminal gangs were previously unaware of?
 - Did they do a bit of research on him and find something out something that caused them anxiety?
+- Were they worried about us being CIA intuitives?
 - Of course, the most worrying thing for a brave and bold criminal gang terrorizing a single woman living alone is if she is not, after all, alone.
 - Little did they know... although I did keep telling them.
 - The inherent cowardice is off the scale.